Photo: Michael J. Lutch

 Music by one who left, and by one who could not

-Elizabeth Blancke-Biggs, internationally acclaimed soprano, and Michael Recchiuti, award winning conductor and pianist will explore the art of the Late Romantic 20th century German Lied.
+Elizabeth Blancke-Biggs, internationally acclaimed soprano, and Michael Recchiuti, award winning conductor and pianist will explore the art and context of the Late Romantic 20th century German Lied.

-The program will present outstanding examples composed by two Jewish artists – Erich Wolfgang Korngold and Victor Ullmann – both born in the Czech portion of the Austrian Empire before its ultimate collapse after the First World War.
-Both lived, studied and worked in Vienna, cultural capital of the empire.
+The program will present a selection of outstanding songs based on two of the eternal themes of life and art: love and parting.
+Erich Wolfgang Korngold and Viktor Ullmann, both born in the Czech portion of the Austrian Empire before its ultimate collapse after the First World War, and both Jewish, lived, studied and worked in Vienna, cultural capital of the empire.
+As musical heirs of Dvořák, Brahms, and Wagner they each developed their own personal style of Late Romanticism.
 Time, politics and war would destroy their world and lead each to a dramatically different destiny.
-Erich Wolfgang Korngold would carve out a path of material success and create a new life half a world away from his beloved Vienna.
-Victor Ullmann, conversely, would stay in Europe, thereby consigning himself to artistic isolation, virtual oblivion, and, ultimately, death at the hands of the Nazis.

 PROGRAM